 Make the shopping experience as easy on mobile phones as it is on a computer.
 How will you retain customers if they can’t even shop while on the go?
 Give options for notifications about new products and offers.
 Offer as many payment options as you can.

 A customer who has to first move money around whenever they see something they like might tune out.
-Beyond Visa & MasterCard, think of every emerging payment service that is getting popular like Apple Pay, Google Wallet, and add them to your site.
+Beyond Visa & MasterCard, think of every emerging payment service that is getting popular like Apple Pay, or Google Wallet, and add them to your site.
 Give an option of a native wallet where customers can deposit funds that will be dedicated towards shopping.

 Partner With Other Brands